Finisher medals will be awarded to all participants!

 The overall male and female winner of each event will receive an award.

-The Oxbow Ultra will be held beginning on Saturday, November 26th in St. Paul, Virginia.
-Six registration options are available- 6 hours Day, 6 hours Night, 12 hours Day, 12 hours Night, 24 hours, and a 24 hour relay.
-The start for for the day events will be 9am.
-The 6 hour Night and 12 hour Night event will begin at 9pm.
+The Oxbow Ultra will be held beginning on Saturday, November 24th in St. Paul, Virginia.
+The registration options available are - 6 hour day, 6 hour night, 6 hour Ruck, 12 hour day, 12 hour night and 24 hours.
+The start time for all day events will be 9am.
+The 6 and 12 hour night races will begin at 9pm.
 Camping will be available at no charge.
 The course consists of a short paved section, wide packed dirt trails, and single track.
 The race will be limited to 100 total participants so register early!

-There will also be a 6 hour Ruck Option for those of you who want to suffer a little extra.
-This option is available for the 6 hour day event only.
-When registering for the 6 hour event, answer the ruck question Yes to be included.
-Men will be required to wear a 40 pound vest or ruck and women will be required to wear a 20 pound vest or ruck.
+For the 6 hour Ruck, Men will be required to wear a 40 pound vest or ruck and women will be required to wear a 20 pound vest or ruck.

 The course consists of a 5 mile loop circling the scenic Oxbow Lake then turns onto single track and emerges onto a large open field on top of Sugar Hill.
 Participants will pass by the remnants of a French Settlement before descending onto the trail next to the Clinch River, one of the most biodiverse rivers in the United States.
 The trail then merges back onto a dirt road leading to the start/finish area.